ghc-proposals/ghc-proposals/proposals/0000-severe-warnings.rst

   It seems to me we are doing our users a service if we make that particular foot a little less easy to fire accidentially

-* The motivation for ``-Werror=missing-fields`` follows by dualty – instances are just records for implicitly passed parameters, in a way.
+* The motivation for ``-Werror=missing-fields`` follows by duality – instances are just records for implicitly passed parameters, in a way.

 * From the need to have *some* warnings being errors by default follows the need for the suitable infrastructure, hence the ``-Wsevere`` warning group.